samfedorov/ArgusMedia.Restaurant/README.md

 How to set up Service:
 1. Build the solution using Visual Studio or dotnet build.
 2. Ensure the application port is free (e.g., check for port conflicts).
-3. Initialize the database:\n
+3. Initialize the database:

 3.1.
-Open Package Manager Console in Visual Studio.\n 3.2.
-Run the following commands:\n
+Open Package Manager Console in Visual Studio.

+3.2.
+Run the following commands:

 dotnet tool install --global dotnet-ef